 Including Amherst College as a beneficiary of your retirement plan is a simple and tax-efficient way to create a legacy at the College.

+Because Amherst is a tax-exempt institution, retirement plan assets directed to the College are not taxed, and the amount Amherst receives is more than would otherwise go to your heirs.
 Before the funds remaining in your retirement plan go to your heirs, income tax (and estate tax if any is due) is paid on the assets.

-Information contained in this website should not be considered legal, accounting or other professional advice.
+Information contained in this website should not be considered legal, accounting, or other professional advice.
 Individuals considering a planned gift to Amherst should consult with their financial advisor.